 In the Classroom

-SALSA will develop teaching content for k-12 teachers across the country, accompanied by a short film series for use by PBS learning media.
+The SALSA team ha been visiting classrooms around the country.
+Likewise, SALSA plans on developing teaching content for k-12 teachers across the country, accompanied by a short film series for use by PBS learning media.

-SALSA will develop two short film productions and disseminate these to large audiences.
-The short film series will ask two central questions: 1) What does subglacial science tell us about our past and future climate?
+SALSA is developing three short film productions to disseminate to large audiences.
+The film was completed in May 2018 and Follows the SALSA Traverse on their first trip to Lake Mercer.
+The 2019 series will ask two central questions: 1) What does subglacial science tell us about our past and future climate?
 2) What does subglacial research reveal about life in cold environments and the search for extraterrestrial life on icy planets?
 Film productions will be designed for science film festivals as well as online streaming sites such as PBS Learning Media and other platforms.
 This production and distribution strategy will also allow for a broad audience base that can be shared amongst online science communication organizations and incorporated into popular online science articles.

 Chair Principal Investigator Brad Rosenheim and Principal Investigar Eugene Domack will present results to nearly 20,000 visitors at the Saint Petersburg Science Festival.
 PI Rosenheim, funded through NSF Paleoperspectives of Climate Change, will have an information booth on sea level change that will include results from the SALSA project.
 Films from SALSA will be featured at The Visualization Lab at Colgate University, a popular resource for local school, scout and adult education groups.
 From its inception in March 2008 through December 2014, “The Vis Lab” has hosted 302 school groups.